dmleong/manager-resources/README.md

 In real people terms, it means I expect my reports to be collaborative team players and to be good sports if something does go wrong.
 There is no room for ego on my team. **There is no room for bullies on this team.** If someone is doing really well on the team, we should all celebrate that person's work!
 If you're doing really well, we will also celebrate you!
 If you need to constantly be in the limelight **at the expense of others**, then you may want to reconsider if this is the best fit for you.

-I also identify pretty strongly with Jessica from [Fresh Off the Boat](https://en.wikipedia.org/wiki/Fresh_Off_the_Boat).
+I also identify pretty strongly with Jessica from [Fresh Off the Boat](https://en.wikipedia.org/wiki/Fresh_Off_the_Boat) (in the first 3 seasons at least).
 I'll push you to do your absolute best, but it's only because I care about your future!

 My role as the EM on this team is to: